2021 Suzuki Hayabusa teased ahead of February 5 reveal

 (Also Read: Suzuki Motorcycle reveals GSX-R1000R Legend Edition)

-Hayabusa was also discontinued from the world platform due to tightening emission regulations, but it is finally making a comeback and how.
+Hayabusa was also discontinued from the world platform due to tightening emission regulations, but it is finally making a comeback.
 Several patent filings in 2020 suggested that Suzuki is working on bringing back its most iconic superbike in a new avatar, and the company has not disappointed.

 The teaser has revealed updates on the twin analogue clocks of the instrument console which now gets a small TFT panel between the analogue dials.
 Despite the update, the instrument console still manages to look quite old-school.